yixin-zhou/3DV_Video_Depth_Estimation_2025/FoundationStereo/readme.md

 - Our method works best on stereo RGB images.
 However, we have also tested it on monochrome or IR stereo images (e.g. from RealSense D4XX series) and it works well too.
 - For all options and instructions, check by `python scripts/run_demo.py --help`
 - To get point cloud for your own data, you need to specify the intrinsics.
 In the intrinsic file in args, 1st line is the flattened 1x9 intrinsic matrix, 2nd line is the baseline (distance) between the left and right camera, unit in meters.
-- For high-resolution image (>1000px), you can run with `--hiera 1` to enable hierarchical inference for better performance.
+- For high-resolution image (>1000px), you can either (1) run with `--hiera 1` to enable hierarchical inference to get full resolution depth but slower; or (2) run with smaller scale, e.g. `--scale 0.5` to get downsized resolution depth but faster.
 - For faster inference, you can reduce the input image resolution by e.g. `--scale 0.5`, and reduce refine iterations by e.g. `--valid_iters 16`.